Command Chains Reference

 # Step 1: Import from external tool via bridge adapter

-specfact import from-bridge --repo . --adapter speckit --write
+specfact code import from-bridge --repo . --adapter speckit --write

 # Step 2: Review the imported plan